tcpdump1/VPCOptimizer/README.md

 6) To fix this, whenever the second function is triggered, if it discovers that a route is pointing to an invalid target, it will send a notification to the user stating the particular route and route table.
 Lastly, the second function also checks all subnets in the VPC for available IP space, very similar to the first function, only in this case, it is done per subnet.

 7) Logs: Lambda will also publish all sent email notifications to Cloudwatch Logs.
 To see this, after deploying the stack, click on Cloudwatch Logs and check for "VPCSetupOptimizer1" and "VPCSetupOptimizer2" Logs.
 VPCSetupOptimizer1 Logs will contain VPC Limit Logs and VPCSetupOptimizer1 Logs will contain Elastic IP, blackhole routes and subnet logs.

-8) Please note the names of the following resources that will be created by the Cloudformation stack for easy identification:

-Lambda function and Cloudwatch Logs - VPCSetupOptimizer1 Lambda function and Cloudwatch Logs - VPCSetupOptimizer2 SNSTopic and Cloudwatch Events - Stack Name.